spatie/typescript-transformer/docs/usage/transformers.md

 }
 ```

 In the `canTransform` method you should decide if this transformer can convert the class.
-In the `transform` method, you should return a `TransformedType`.
-Let's take a look at how we can create them.
+In the `transform` method, you should a transformed version of the PHP type.
+You should return it as a `TransformedType`, let's take a look how to create them.

 ### Creating transformed types

+A `TransformedType` always has three properties: the `ReflectionClass` of the type you're transforming, the name of the type and off course the transformed Typescript code:

 ```php
 TransformedType::create(